 Italian food is known and appreciated around the world for being carefully prepared with fresh seasonal ingredients, and for featuring wonderful flavour combinations.

 When most people think of Italian food, they instantly think of pizza and pasta dishes that make their mouth water.
-But Italy has a lot more to offer, as you will see as you discover these types of Italian food which are typical to 11 regions of this fascinating country.
+However, Italy has a lot more to offer, as you will see as you discover these types of Italian restaurant food below.
+Each type of food represents the 11 different regions of this fascinating country.

 1. Fonduta – Piemonte, Italy